Skip to main content

 • Transit level or string line

-• 2 × 6 in boards for plateau frame
+• 2 x 6-inch boards for the plateau frame

 • Hand tamp or plate compactor